Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Configuration-azure-netcore.md

 ### YAML file

 Instead of setting individual options in the Azure Portal, you may use a YAML configuration file containing Contrast settings.

-First, upload the file to your Azure web application by including it in your application deployment or using the Kudu console.
-Then within the **Configuration\Application Settings** blade, add a new application setting called `CONTRAST_CONFIG_PATH` with a value that points to this file.
+To begin, upload the file to your Azure web application by including it in your application deployment or using the Kudu console.
+Then, within the **Configuration\Application Settings** blade, add a new application setting called `CONTRAST_CONFIG_PATH` with a value that points to this file.

-> **Example:** To use the *contrast_security.yaml* file in the root of your application, within **Configuration\Application Settings**, add a new application setting with the key `CONTRAST_CONFIG_PATH` and value of *D:\Home\site\wwwroot\contrast_security.yaml*.
+> **Example:** To use the *contrast_security.yaml* file in the root of your application, add a new application setting with the key `CONTRAST_CONFIG_PATH` and value of *D:\Home\site\wwwroot\contrast_security.yaml* within **Configuration\Application Settings**.
 Application files in Azure App Service are deployed to *D:\home\site\wwwroot*.

 ## Common Configuration Options

 The following tables outline some common configuration settings for Azure App Service and their default values.
-These settings can be included in the YAML configuration file or in **Configuration\Application Settings** blade using environment variable syntax.
+These settings can be included in the YAML configuration file or the **Configuration\Application Settings** blade using environment variable syntax.
 This is a subset of all configurations that are available when using [YAML configuration properties](installation-netconfig.html#netcore-yaml).

 ### Identification and tagging